-Title: Populations and Sources of Recruitment of Polar Bears (AK-05-02)
+Region:AlaskaPlanning Area(s):Beaufort Sea, Chukchi SeaTitle:Populations and Sources of Recruitment of Polar Bears (AK-05-02)

 BOEM Information Need(s) to be Addressed: The study will enhance BOEM analysis of oil-spill/polar bear mortality models and provide direct input to population-recovery models currently under development for the Alaskan Beaufort Sea Region.
 Study information will be used for NEPA analysis and documentation for Beaufort Sea Lease Sales.
 It will also contribute information used for mitigation related to Northstar, Liberty, if approved, and DPPs.
-This study addresses aspects of USGS Recommendations 3.05 and 6.14.

-Total Cost: \$1,139,000 plus Joint Funding Period of Performance: FY 2005-2012
+Total Cost: \$1,139,137 plus Joint Funding Period of Performance: FY 2005-2012